-First of all, I had to get the Slack app for the communication with the team.
+First of all, I had to get the Slack app for communication with the team.
 It’s something like a Whats app where you communicate with a group of people based on the projects you’re working on.
 I was mostly communicating with my boss.

 Then I had to get a Later app.
 That one is basically a scheduling app for social media plus the statistics.
-I was supposed to upload the posts to the later app, put on some caption, hashtags, and if it was a post with connection to some of the magazine’s articles I would link it to the said article.
-The app calculated the best time for me to post based on our audiences demographics and the highest activity time for us to reach the highest reach.
+I was supposed to upload the posts to the later app, put on some caption, hashtags, and if it was a post with a connection to some of the magazine’s articles I would link it to the said article.
+The app calculated the best time for me to post based on our audience demographics and the highest activity time for us to reach the highest reach.

-Personally I think it’s a crappy app cuz Instagram knows it’s not organic posting, therefore you’re never gonna get the same results as with standard Instagram posting.
+Personally, I think it’s a crappy app cuz Instagram knows it’s not organic posting, therefore you’re never gonna get the same results as with standard Instagram posting.

 Another app I used was Canvas for my posts creations.